-The concept design has been designed to complement but not overtly reference the Pei towers and completes the implementation of the approved concept of a unified and concentrated Southwest town center.
+The concept for the completed M Street tower and for this building was designed to complement but not overtly reference the Pei towers, and the current project seeks to complete implementation of that concept of a unified and concentrated Southwest town center.
 Like the Pei buildings, the new building has been designed in the round, with equal design emphasis on all sides.
-The articulation of their facades, with inset windows and projecting detailing, will provide shadow and depth resulting in distinction and contrast with the sheer facades of the Pei buildings.
-The design revisions maintain the continuity of the concept and the elimination of the auto court and glass connector represent significant improvements to the compatibility of the proposal.
+The articulation of the facades, with inset windows and projecting detailing, will provide shadow and depth resulting in distinction and contrast with the sheer facades of the Pei buildings.
+The design revisions maintain the continuity of the concept, while the elimination of the auto court and glass connector represent significant improvements to the compatibility of the proposal.